Guide summary

 If you want the safest pick

-Choose the first product if you want the fewest compromises and the current value is within a normal value range.
+Choose the first product if you want the fewest compromises for mixed travel and office use—and you accept Sony fit caveats.

 If you want the best value